 My Recent Travels

-Where have I travelled
+Where I have Travelled

-What I love about Africa
+What I Love about Africa

 To be in Africa is to be in the ancient.
 There is something uncomplicated and raw that you can experience whenever you wish, if only you take a moment to.
 It is a place of humility, of great divides but of even greater bridges spanning them.
-There is a majesty to Africa that is inexplicable and has to be felt to be understood.
+There is a majesty to Africa that is inexplicable and needs to be felt to be understood.

-Some African Travel advice
+African Travel Advice

 Africa is a place of feeling.
 While it is important to capture memories as reminders, do not allow technology to stand between you and the precious moments you have in it.
 Being present offers rewards unimagined.